frobware/haproxy-hacks/OCPBUGS-12858/README.md

 As for "do the certificates match?" the answer in this particular setup is also "yes" because I ran my setup scripts with `--use-ingress-wildcard-certificate-for-each-route`.
-That option extracts the TLS certificate from the ingress controller (my `custom-certs`) which is a wildcard certificate.
-It then uses that wildcard certificate in the tls.spec.{key,certificate} for both the "medicalrecords" and "publicblog" routes.
+That option extracts the TLS certificate from the ingress controller (`custom-certs`) which is a wildcard certificate. and uses that certificate for both the "medicalrecords" and "publicblog" routes.

+If the browser's answer to both these questions is "yes"

+- Do the DNS entries match?
+- Has "medicalrecords" provided a certificate that ALSO matches "publicblog"?

-If the browser's answer to both these questions is "yes" then the browser will not initiate a second discrete connection but instead reuse the existing connection and this is what we see in the screenshot.
+then the browser will not initiate a second discrete connection but instead reuse the existing connection and this is what we see in the screenshot.
 The connection ID is always 6180 irrespective of whether the request was to the "medicalrecords" URL or the "publicblog" URL.